Scandinavia trip planning: which country should you go to?

 Depending on when you are visiting, you should definitely book your trip well in advance in the high season, which is in the summer.
 Accommodation is easily booked on Booking.com and go here to check the best rental car options.

-Conclusion and disclaimer of Scandinavia trip planning
+Conclusion of Scandinavia trip planning

 Hopefully you found this article about which Scandinavian country is the best to visit useful and will it help you make a choice for which country to choose when you first go north.
 Although I clearly have my favorite destinations, I have tried to stay as objective as possible.
 However, as a blogger, I see it as my job to also name less pleasant places / things (such as feeding bears and the Blue Lagoon) and to be honest about them when I know a destination less well.